 August 23, 1915 - October 31, 2001

 To find out how you can host the International Pilgrim Virgin Statue, please contact:

 Rose Marie Malburg

-If you have additional questions, please read the frequently asked questions page, and do not hesitate to contact the Pilgrim Virgin Committee.
+If you have additional questions, please read the frequently asked questions page, and do not hesitate to contact the International Pilgrim Virgin Statue Foundation.
 God bless you!